Worker Retraining Program

 Who is Served: The program serves unemployed people and those who have been notified they are about to be laid off.
 To qualify, a person must be eligible for or have exhausted his or her unemployment compensation benefits within the last 24 months.
 Dislocated workers and long-term unemployed people have priority access to the program’s training and support services.
 Displaced homemakers, those formerly self-employed, and unemployed veterans recently separated from service may also qualify.
 Vulnerable workers (those who are employed but in declining occupations and have less than one year of college education plus a credential) may qualify.

 Program Description: The program serves the unemployed or those facing imminent layoffs.
 Community and technical colleges provide training in basic skills and literacy, occupational skills, vocational education, and related or supplemental instruction for apprentices.
 Qualified students may receive financial assistance to help with tuition, as well as the costs of child care and transportation.
+Private career schools and colleges enroll a small number of Worker Retraining students as well.
 The program is administered by the State Board for Community and Technical Colleges.

 Other Program Characteristics: Annual plans focus on training programs that prepare students for occupations with demonstrated demand for qualified workers and lead to jobs providing a living wage.
 Program plans actively involve business, government, and labor as they determine the employment demand and content of the training program.
 There is flexibility as to the length of participant training and program of study.